The Great Martian War 1913–1917

+Overview

 The film as presented is an alternate history of World War I: the European Allies, and eventually America, fight Martian invaders instead of Germany and the Central Powers.
 Europe is on tenterhooks in the second decade of the 20th century.
 Everyone is expecting war between the European powers.
-Then, the German government issues an urgent plea to the world for military intervention that completely changes the reason for that war.
-Many references to real events in The Great War are woven into the film's fictional narrative.
-They include parallels to the conflict's mass battles and defeats, as men are thrown against the Martian war machines on the Western front, the Christmas truce, and the Angel of Mons, and America's isolationism and its late entry into the war.
-The film also utilizes a surprising twist on the real worldwide "Spanish" flu epidemic that killed more people than the conflict itself.
-It becomes the key development in ending the alien invasion.
+Many references to real events in World War I are woven into the film's fictional narrative, including parallels to the conflict, such as trench warfare and the Christmas truce, and America's late entry into the war.
+The film also utilizes a surprising twist on the "Spanish" flu pandemic that killed more people than the conflict itself, which becomes the key development in ending the alien invasion.

+Description

-The film is based on the 1897 science fiction novel The War of the Worlds, by English author H. G. Wells, and includes both new and digitally altered film footage shot during the War to End All Wars to establish the scope of the interplanetary conflict.
+The film is based on the 1897 science fiction novel The War of the Worlds, by English author H. G. Wells, and includes both new and digitally altered film footage shot from World War I to establish the scope of the interplanetary conflict.